20klompr/xPro-V5/Home.md

 ![CNC xPRO V5](https://github.com/Spark-Concepts/xPro-V5/blob/main/images/xproV5_iso.jpg?raw=true)

 This wiki is the CNC xPro-V5 user manual and hook-up guide.
 We (Spark Concepts) maintain it, but it's an open wiki.
 If you want to post wiki-type stuff, feel free to do it here.
-Please [contact us](https://www.spark-concepts.com/contact-us-1/) or let us know via [issues](https://github.com/Spark-Concepts/xPro-V5/issues/New) if it's anything major.
-Github Issues are good for requested changes and discussions.
+Please [contact us](https://www.spark-concepts.com/contact-us-1/)

+**COMING SOON (Sept 2023): Dedicated xPro hardware guide, issues, and ticketing system** *Please bear with us as we work hard during this transition period to iron out our ticketing and support system...* *Please know that we stand by the xPro and value your trust and confidence in us; we look forward to provide this much anticipated service to you very soon!*

 <!-- ### Getting Started and Basic Setup
 * [Hardware Description](https://github.com/Spark-Concepts/xPro-V5/wiki/Hardware-Description)